Bert Stenfeldt: Personal life

 In 1955, he married Maybritt Christensson.

 In 2007, Stenfeldt became chairman of the Swedish Air Force Historic Flight.
 On 4 April 2019, Stenfeldt became an honorary member of the F 18 Kamratförening ("F 18 Friendship Association").

+Death

+Stenfeldt 10 December 2023 in Grevie District, Båstad Municipality, at the age of 90.
+The funeral took place on 17 January 2024 in Förslöv Church in Förslöv, Båstad Municipality.